rcarrmart/rcarrmart/README.md

 Hello there, I’m Roberto Carrera-Martínez (@rcarrmart).
-I am currently a PhD Student at the Department of Integratrive Biology, University of Wisconsin - Madison.
+I am currently a PhD Candidate at the Department of Integratrive Biology, University of Wisconsin - Madison.

 For my PhD I am studying Caribbean earthworm taxonomy, phylogeography, biogeography and evolution, with special interest in trait evolution and diversification.
 I am focussing in the _Trigaster_ group of genera, but I am also interested in other Caribbean and Neotropical earthworm taxa (for example, the Rhinodrilidae, Ocnerodrilidae and other Acanthodrilidae).